loader

 Safety information

-Difficulty: E with a few short sections of EE
+Difficulty: E with a short EE section

 Tips and suggestions